mattlean/lean-js-app-starter/docs/developing/javascript-typescript.md

 npm run lint:fix
 ```

 Instead of using `package.json` scripts, we suggest enabling ESLint in your code editor to lint in real-time.
-We show how to set this up with [Visual Studio Code (VS Code)](https://code.visualstudio.com) in the ["Install Extensions" section in the Code Editors document](../setup/code-editors.md#install-extensions).
+We show how to set this up with [Visual Studio Code (VS Code)](https://code.visualstudio.com) in the ["Install Extensions" section in the "Code Editors" document](../setup/code-editors.md#install-extensions).

 To learn how to configure ESLint, read the [ESLint configuration document](../configuration/eslint.md).